 Inserts are used when the design will impose conditions that exceed the capabilities of the alloys such as excessive thread wear, concentrated loads, abrasion, and wear at a bearing point.
-However, inserts cause residual stress within the cast part so proper planning for long term retention is vital.
+However, inserts cause residual stress within the cast part so proper planning for long-term retention is vital.
 There are two types of inserts that can be installed – cast-in-place or post-installed inserts.
-The cycle time and the cost are usually what determine which type of inserts is used.
+The cycle time and the cost are usually what determines which type of inserts is used.

-Post-installed inserts are more economical for faster run, smaller parts produced on highly automated machines and projects which have less stringent tolerances.
+Post-installed inserts are more economical for faster runs, smaller parts produced on highly automated machines, and projects that have less stringent tolerances.